Fireworks policy in China

-Fireworks bans in the People's Republic of China refers to the present government policies that ban the use of fireworks in many cities in China.
+The use of fireworks in China is subject to regulations and has long been prohibited in many regions.
+The government has implemented a series of laws and regulations to control the use of fireworks.

 History of fireworks regulations in China

 The idea of banning fireworks in China first appeared in the 1980s.
 In 1984, the State Council of the People's Republic of China promulgated the "Regulations on the Administration of Civil Explosives".
 After that, Beijing promulgated and implemented the "Interim Regulations on the Safety Administration of Fireworks" which formulated by the local public security bureau on December 1, 1986.
 In 1987, 114 deputies put forward seven motions to restrict or prohibit the discharging of fireworks in the fifth session of the Sixth National People's Congress (NPC) in China.
 On March 19, 1992, the People's Congress of Guangzhou promulgated the "Regulations on the Administration of Fireworks and Firecrackers in Guangzhou".
 On June 1, 2014, the law was implemented, and explicitly prohibited any unit or individual from setting off fireworks and firecrackers within the eight districts, including Yuexiu.
 After the Spring Festival in 1993, 308 deputies from National People's Congress (NPC) and the Chinese People's Political Consultative Conference (CPPCC) proposed legislation to strictly ban fireworks and firecrackers.
 On October 12, 1993, the local law on "Regulations on Banning Fireworks and Firecrackers in Beijing" was discussed and executed at the sixth session of the Tenth Standing Committee of the National People's Congress (NPCSC).

 However, the atmosphere of the Spring Festival began to desalinate with the banning of fireworks.
 In December 2003, Qingdao City, in east China's Shandong Province, revised the original "ban" policy for fireworks and firecrackers, stipulating that fireworks and firecrackers could be used during the Spring Festival.
 According to the survey from the Beijing Municipal Bureau of Statistics in 2005, 80% of the 6,000 respondents favored lifting the ban.
 In order to meet the growing demand of the public, many cities broke the ban, stipulating that citizens can set off qualified fireworks at a limited time and place to restore the festive atmosphere.
 Therefore, the 22nd Meeting of the Standing Committee of the 12th People's Congress of Beijing Municipality deliberated and passed the "Provisions of Beijing Municipality on the Safety Management of Fireworks" on September 9, 2005, which changed the ban to "three limits"; that is, in a limited time, place, and varieties of fireworks and firecrackers.
 In order to strengthen the safety management of fireworks and firecrackers, prevent explosion accidents, ensure the safety of public, individual and property, the state council implemented the "Regulations on the Safety Administration of Fireworks and Firecrackers" on January 21, 2006, which has made strict provisions on the production, management, transportation and discharge of fireworks and firecrackers.
 By the end of 2006, more than 200 cities in China had changed from the ban on fireworks to limited ban.